Azure-Samples/iot-edge-opc-plc/README.md

 Simulation details:
 - When the heater is off, the CurrentTemperature falls to the BaseTemperature and the heater is switched on
 - When the heater is on, the CurrentTemperature raises to the TargetTemperature and the heater is switched off
+- Emits a "MaintenanceRequiredAlarmType" event when DeviceHealth is MAINTENANCE_REQUIRED
 - The OverheatInterval increases the temperature to 10 degrees above the OverheatThresholdTemperature, the heater is switched off and:
   - Emits a "CheckFunctionAlarmType" event when DeviceHealth is CHECK_FUNCTION
   - Emits a "FailureAlarmType" event when DeviceHealth is FAILURE
   - Emits an "OffSpecAlarmType" event when DeviceHealth is OFF_SPEC
-  - Emits a "MaintenanceRequiredAlarmType" when DeviceHealth is MAINTENANCE_REQUIRED

 DeviceHealth (DeviceHealthEnumeration) details:
 - NORMAL: BaseTemperature <= CurrentTemperature <= TargetTemperature
+- CHECK_FUNCTION: TargetTemperature < CurrentTemperature < OverheatThresholdTemperature
 - FAILURE: Temperature > OverheatThresholdTemperature
-- CHECK_FUNCTION: TargetTemperature < CurrentTemperature < OverheatThresholdTemperature
 - OFF_SPEC: CurrentTemperature < BaseTemperature or CurrentTemperature > OverheatThresholdTemperature + 5
 - MAINTENANCE_REQUIRED: Triggered by MaintenanceInterval